Ceruleanacg/Personae/README.md

 # mayu - RL & SL Methods and Environment For Trading
 New frameworks and envs with implementations of RL and SL methods for trading.
+This project is trying to implement Papers in Deep Reinforcement Learning and Supervised Learning and applying them in Financial Market.

 # Content